Introduction

 fs.unlinkSync('path_to_video.mp4');

 After obtaining the audio from the video, the next step is to transcribe it into text.
-For this purpose, we'll utilize OpenAI's Whisper system, a state-of-the-art automatic speech recognition (ASR) system.
+For this purpose, we'll utilize OpenAI's Whisper system, a state-of-the-art automatic speech recognition system.
 With Whisper, we can quickly convert spoken words in our audio file into a readable text format, making it an ideal solution for our transcription needs.

 async function transcriptFileWithWhisper(pathToAudioFile): Promise<WhisperTranscriptionData> {